finos/FDC3/docs/api/spec.md

 ```

 #### Resolvers
-Intents functionality is dependent on resolver functionality to map the intent to a specific App.
-This will often require end-user input.
-Resolution can either be performed by the Desktop Agent (for example, by displaying a resolver UI allowing the user to pick the desired App for the intent) or by the app calling App handling the resolution itself (by using the  [`findIntent`](ref/DesktopAgent#findintent) or [`findIntentByContext`](ref/DesktopAgent#findintentbycontext) API calls) and then invoking the Intent on a specific target application, e.g.:
+Successful delivery of an intent depends first upon the Desktop Agent's ability to "resolve the intent" (i.e. map the intent to a specific App instance).
+Desktop Agents may resolve intents by any methodology.
+A common methodology is to display a UI that allows the user to pick the desired App for a given intent.
+Alternatively, the intent issuing app may proactively handle resolution by calling [`findIntent`](ref/DesktopAgent#findintent) or [`findIntentByContext`](ref/DesktopAgent#findintentbycontext) and then raising the Intent with a specific target application, e.g.:

 ```js
 //Find apps to resolve an intent to start a chat with a given contact